pas-trop-de-zele/wordle-mock-backend/README.md

     - imported from the official Wordle JSON
     - this includes the secret_words (in contrast to the official Wordle JSON that does not include the secret words in its valid words list)

+## Running the App
+The HTTPie commands listed in this section run under the assumption that the default localhost URI `127.0.0.1` is used and that the port value of `3000` in `.env` has not been changed.

 ### User Authentication Routes
 #### Logging In